 In its dealings in Shares of the Sub-funds the ACD is dealing as principal.
-The ACD does not actively seek to make a profit from dealing in Shares as principal but does so in order to facilitate the efficient management of the Company.
+The ACD does not actively seek to make a profit from dealing in Shares as principal but does so in order to facilitate the efficient management of each of the Sub-funds and the Company.
 The ACD is not accountable to Shareholders or the Depositary for any profit it makes from dealing in Shares as principal.